DevExpress/testcafe/README.md

 ## Get Help

 Join the TestCafe community on Stack Overflow.
-Ask and answer questions [sing the TestCafe tag](https://stackoverflow.com/questions/tagged/testcafe).
+Ask and answer questions [using the TestCafe tag](https://stackoverflow.com/questions/tagged/testcafe).

 ## Issue Tracker